 The project “Polyphony of Late Antique Christianity“ started work on October 1, 2015 supported by the Leibniz Prize of the German Research Foundation.
-It explores the diversity of Christianity in Late Antiquity, especially the period from the 4th century until the arrival of Islam.
-In order to better understand long term processes of development, the analysis includes forms of early Christianity and investigates persistence and transformation of other religious practices in Antiquity.
+It exploreds the diversity of Christianity in Late Antiquity, especially the period from the 4th century until the arrival of Islam.
+In order to better understand long term processes of development, the analysis included forms of early Christianity and investigated persistence and transformation of other religious practices in Antiquity.

 [Fotos: Croberto68]